ggustin93/ghostly-plus-dashboard/README.md

 - `backend/`: Contains the backend code and dependencies.
 - `frontend/`: Contains the frontend code and dependencies.
 - `docs/`: Contains project documentation and setup instructions.
+- `supabase_config/`: Contains the Docker Compose setup for the self-hosted Supabase services.
 - `memory-bank/`: Contains AI-managed context files tracking project state, decisions, and technical details.
+- `.env`: (At project root, **not versioned**) Stores all necessary environment variables.

 The project is designed to be modular and scalable, with a focus on security and data privacy.